hyperledger-archives/composer-knowledge-wiki/knowledge.md

 | Message encountered | Resolution
 | :---------------------- | :-----------------------
-| Retrieving a FIELD in an Asset | Not presently supported (retrieves the whole record there is an issue raised https://github.com/hyperledger/composer/issues/3020
+| Retrieving a FIELD in an Asset/Resource | Not presently supported (retrieves the whole record there is an issue raised https://github.com/hyperledger/composer/issues/3020
 | ORDER BY (single) not working | for a single `ORDER BY` field you may be hitting this index issue  (you need to define an index) -> https://stackoverflow.com/questions/45919898/order-by-not-working-in-named-query/45966828#45966828
 |Indexes at the cto file level, in terms of composer concepts | Reliant on Fabric to provide the capability, before Composer is involved: see https://jira.hyperledger.org/browse/FAB-3067
 | ORDER BY (multiple) not working | Not supported presently.
 Multiple ORDER BY fields is a current limitation of CouchDB see here -> https://github.com/hyperledger/composer/issues/1640